Gelman Family Law Lawyers

 • the child’s own requests.

-• Things to Do When Adopting
+Things to Do When Adopting Things Not to Do When Adopting

 • Educate yourself about child adoption

-• Work with an accredited adoption organization/ social worker
+• Work with an accredited adoption organization / social worker

 • Follow the proper application process